 A lovely, high yielding and vigorous selection, producing grape like clusters of dark pink-red colored tomatoes; small oval fruit with tapered ends with a perfectly sweet flavor grow from a semi trailing variety; great for snacking and salads

-Sugary Tomato is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Sugary Tomato is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces small clusters of red oval tomatoes (which are technically 'berries') which are usually ready for picking from early summer to early fall.
 This is a determinate variety, which means it bears a full crop all at once.
 The tomatoes have a sweet taste.

 The tomatoes are most often used in the following ways: